grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/manage-notification-templates.md

 1. Click **Edit**.
    A dialog box opens where you can select templates.
-1. Click **Select existing template** to select a template and [preview](#preview-a-notification-template) it using the default payload.
+1. Click **Select existing template** or **Enter custom message** to customize a template or message.

+   - You can select an existing template and [preview](#preview-a-notification-template) it using the default payload.
-   You can also copy the selected template and use it in the custom tab.
+   - You can also copy a template and use it in the **Enter custom message** tab.

-1. Click **Enter custom message** to customize and edit the field directly.
-Note that the title changes depending on the field you are editing.

-1. You can switch between the two tabs to access the list of available templates and copy them across to the customized version.

 1. Click **Save contact point**.